cyberboy666/r_e_c_u_r/documentation/build_docs.md

 - use the small screws to attach pi+screen to the back panel

-- attach keypad to the back panel and fasten in with a extra screw if nessicary
+- attach keypad to the back panel and fasten in with a extra screw if necessary

 - put large screws through back panel facing up and use spacers